Panasg/Distributed-Systems/README.md

       * `$ pipenv run python api.py -p 5001 -a 5000 -l 4`
       * `$ pipenv run python api.py -p 5001 -a 5000 -l 5`

-   In the above example , the first node is the admin  with IP.  local ip  address : 192.168.0.1
+   In the above example , the first node is the admin  with  local ip address : 192.168.0.1

 ```